 ---|---|---|

-On August 17, 2024, new real estate commission changes were officially introduced across the country.
+On August 17, 2024, new real estate commission changes were officially introduced nationwide.

-The changes are a direct result of two landmark antitrust lawsuits that were filed against the National Association of Realtors (NAR), Sitzer v.
+These changes stem from two landmark antitrust lawsuits against the National Association of Realtors (NAR): Sitzer v.
 NAR[1] and Moehrl v.
 NAR.[2]
-The lawsuits accused NAR of conspiring to inflate real estate commissions paid specifically to buyer’s agents, which had previously been listed on MLSs (multiple listing services).
+Both cases alleged that NAR conspired to keep commissions artificially high, particularly by requiring home sellers to offer compensation to buyer’s agents through MLSs (multiple listing services).

-After the verdict in the Sitzer case, NAR agreed to discontinue advertising buyer’s agent commissions on MLS listings, among other changes to commission-related practices.[3]
+After the verdict in the Sitzer case, NAR reached a settlement requiring it to end the practice of displaying buyer’s agent compensation on MLSs and adopt other commission-related reforms.[3]
 (Moehrl v.
 NAR is still pending resolution.)

 Key real estate commission changes for buyers